DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 It took a few minutes for things to get back to normal, but once Diane had her breath things started moving into motion- Twilight's parents had come with an unexpected guest, a well built, red-wine coated mare, whose reason to be there Twilight was avoiding like the plague: Her parents had always had crazy ideas about relationships, and why would they travel with a large and attractive mare, well, she wasn't eager to know what were they trying now.

  "**I DO AND I WAS**!"
-Diane burst out of somewhere to her left, ensnaring Twilight in a surprise hug and giving Twilight another scare.
+Diane burst out of somewhere to Twilight's left when she was walking between the stove and the counter that divided the kitchen, ensnaring Twilight in a surprise hug and giving her another scare.
 "See?
 Now I made my cool entry.
 So the party can really start now!"

  "Diane, I just headbutted you."
 Twilight giggled despite herself, unable to reciprocate the hug because it had trapped her arms.
 Was her mom adding alcohol to the punch?

  "That just means I made the surprise too good!"
 She let go.
 "I am not mad, Twi, if I was mad I'd be like *grrr*" She growled loudly, splaying her legs.
 "See?
 But I can't be like that because it totally was my fault even if you have a really thick skull.
 And it's your birthday too!
 So I am *twice* as not mad."

  "I'll make up to you."
-Twilight turned back to Diane and noticed, for the first time, that she had dressed lightly for the occasion with a tasseled, deep red kerchief over her tail and flanks like a skirt, with barely visible black rose branch designs.
-She also wore a light yellow bandanna she especially liked -despite it not fitting with her own colors- with a flowerlike sun on it, which her mane poofed over as if about to break it like a deluge.
+Twilight turned back to Diane to hug her back and thank her then noticed, for the first time, that she had dressed lightly for the occasion:There was a tasseled, deep red kerchief over her tail and flanks like a skirt, with barely visible black rose branch designs.
+She also wore a light yellow bandanna she especially liked -despite it not fitting with her own colors- with a flowerlike sun on it, which her mane poofed over as if about to break past it like a deluge.
 "Well I feel underdressed now."

  "Don't talk nonsense.
 You look great on that."